-Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 This course is an extended and intensive study of a topic, figure, or text in medieval philosophy.
+This course is an extended and intensive study of a topic, figure, or text in medieval philosophy.

-Studies in Early Modern Philosophy 3 Credit Hours
+Studies in Early Modern Philosophy

-Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 This course is an extended and intensive study of a topic, figure, or text in early modern philosophy.
+This course is an extended and intensive study of a topic, figure, or text in early modern philosophy.

-Studies in Late Modern Philosophy 3 Credit Hours
+Studies in Late Modern Philosophy

-Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 This course is an extended and intensive study of a topic, figure, or text in late modern philosophy.
+This course is an extended and intensive study of a topic, figure, or text in late modern philosophy.

-Studies in Contemporary Philosophy 3 Credit Hours
+Studies in Contemporary Philosophy

-Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 This course is an extended and intensive study of a topic, figure, or text in philosophy from the 20th-century to the present.
+Pre/Coreauisite: P (RQ) PHIL-140 or PHIL-150

+This course is an extended and intensive study of a topic, figure, or text in philosophy from the 20th-century to the present.